 Tip: Select OR and set the RSSI level high (for example -100 dBm).
 This gives you quick gating when the signal level is high.
 When the signal level is low, gating occurs based on SINAD.
-This is slower but more accurate.
+This is slower but more immune to noise interference.

 Level The two Level boxes define the level (of RSSI or SINAD) required to enable receiver gating and pass the received audio.
+Even if RSSI gating is disabled, the RSSI level is used in power saving to quickly detect whether signal is present.
+See the Installation and Operation manual for more details.